chrisco210/TempChamberView/README.md

 ### api/instructions/push
 Push a new instruction onto the instruction stack.

 Requires a valid session.
+This should only be done from the web interface
+### api/instructions/kill
+Kill the current running job.

+Requires a valid session.
+This should only be done from the web interface

+### api/instructions/delete
+Delete a job from the queue
+#### Parameters
+##### inst
+Type: url
+Value: The index of the instruction stack to delete from

-This should only be done from the included web interface
+Requires a valid session.
+This should only be done from the web interface
+### api/instructions/running
+Get the current running instruction

+Requires an API key with permission READ_INSTRUCTION
 ## Sensor API
 ### api/sensors
 Get the most recent sensor data from the reference egg as json